alpozdarendeli/FinanceChatbot/README.md

 # Financial Chatbot

 ## Introduction
-This project is a  chatbot application that utilizes OpenAI's GPT models and SERP APIs to handle user queries.
-It is designed to differentiate between trivial and financial queries and responds using relevant tools.
+This project is a chatbot application that leverages OpenAI's API, the SERP API, and Langchain tools to effectively manage user queries.
+Its primary objective is to distinguish between routine and financial inquiries and respond appropriately using specialized tools.
+The logic for distinguishing between routine and complex queries relies on OpenAI's API.
+When faced with routine queries, the chatbot performs web searches.
+In contrast, when dealing with intricate financial inquiries, it engages Langchain's agent, which conducts searches on Google Finance and Google Scholar to provide comprehensive responses.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)